Anusha-raju/Utopia/README.md

 - There seems to be no significant influence of education on income in world1.

-The Correlation coefficient between education and income in world1: -5.1988070239674995e-05 which implies that there isn't significant correlation between education and income in world1.
+- The Correlation coefficient between education and income in world1: -5.1988070239674995e-05 ,which also implies that there isn't significant correlation between education and income in world1.